dehezhang2/Notes/3103/CS3103_Operating_System.md

     * decrease by `receive(mayproduce)` and increase by `send(mayproduce)`
   * producer and consumer wait for each other, but producer activated first
   * `pmsg` represents the real data you want to send or push into the buffer
+  * Different with the semaphore approach, `main() ` distribute the permission of produce, and each consumer is permitted by one producer message => the total capacity can be limited by the total number of messages

   ![image-20190301162201086](image-20190301162201086.png)